dkovacs24/ReviOS_faq/docs/install.md

 Then it will restart again.

-## 5. step: Windows post install setup
+## Step 5: Windows post install setup

 !!! note
     On Windows 11 this section looks different but, the steps should be the same.
 Furthermore, in newer builds of ReviOS, we added the possibility to change the language and keyboard here.
 This tutorial does not reflect that, since the pictures has not been updated in a while.